 - Use a ticket system instead of each stall handling cash.
 We find daytime is better than night time.
 Don’t have too many party plan vendors or expensive outside providers.
 Use the students for creating signs & crafts to sell.
 Ask local businesses for donations to raffle.
 Relax & have fun!

 - Recruit lots of volunteers ….
 (Many hands make light work.)
-Allocate each class /year group to run a stall eg. Year 1 cake stall, year 2 plant stall etc….
-Use parent skill sets also makes for smoother sailing on the day.
+Allocate each class /year group to run a stall eg. Year 1 cake stall, year 2 plant stall etc.

 To read more about this topic click on the Facebook image at the top of the page to head to the thread.
 While you’re there, make sure you like our Facebook page if you don’t already!